 - cooking the family meal, unless the Au Pair enjoys cooking and has chosen to do this for the family

-Housework not suitable for an Au Pair – The following are housework tasks that an Au Pair should not be expected to help with unless they have been explicitly discussed and agreed with them prior to their placement being agreed
+Housework or household tasks that are not suitable for an Au Pair – The following are housework tasks that an Au Pair should not be expected to help with unless they have been explicitly discussed and agreed with them prior to their placement being agreed

 - window cleaning

 - cleaning the oven, other than a simple wipe over

 - pet training